ucpcc/2026/en/sponsor.md

 ## Sponsor Inquiry

-Hello, we are the Union of Nationwide University Programming Contest Clubs.
+Hello, we are the Union of Clubs for Programing Contests.

-The Union of Nationwide University Programming Contest Clubs is an alliance of 32 clubs from 31 universities gathered to prepare for and participate in domestic and international programming contests.
+The Union of Clubs for Programing Contests is an alliance of 32 clubs from 31 universities gathered to prepare for and participate in domestic and international programming contests.
 We **host a summer contest (UCPC)** every year with the **goal of fostering interaction and growth within the university student algorithm problem-solving community**.

 This year, we are also planning to **host UCPC 2026 during July-August**, and we would like to **request your company's valuable sponsorship** for the successful operation of the contest.